 - Leigh Stationers' Primary Academy is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in list name of relevant policies, for example, acceptable use policies and the online safety policy. - Leigh Stationers' Primary Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and retain running record checks. - Rebecca England the Principal and Jani Levanen, governor, are responsible for ensuring that our Setting has met the DfE cyber security standards for schools and colleges.
+Further information can be found in: - Acceptable use policy - Online safety policy. - Leigh Stationers' Primary Academy will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies and maintain a running record of checks. - • - Rebecca England the Principal and Jani Levanen the Safeguarding Governor are responsible for ensuring that our Academy has met the DfE cyber security standards for schools and colleges